beforesemicolon/markup/docs/documentation/capabilities/form-controls.md

 This lifecycle is called in one of two circumstances:

 -   When the browser restores the state of the element (for example, after a navigation, or when the browser restarts).
 The mode argument is "restore" in this case.
--   When the browser's input-assist features such as form autofilling sets a value.
+-   When the browser's input-assist features such as form auto-filling sets a value.
 The mode argument is "autocomplete" in this case.

-We can use this in our `TextField` example to grab the value the form was restored with to update the form value and validity of our componenent.
+We can use this in our `TextField` example to grab the value the form was restored with to update the form value and validity of our component.

 ```javascript
 class TextField extends WebComponent {